View original document

 taxation, if applied to the United States, would very likely balance our

-budget* Their balanced budget is not due to the fact that they spend proportionately less than we do, but because their income and inheritance taxes
+Their balanced budget is not due to the fact that they spend pro

-are relatively much higher*
+are relatively much higher.

 Individuals and corporations may become bankrupt, but no nation, having